Kantian ethics: Friedrich Schiller

 While Friedrich Schiller appreciated Kant for basing the source of morality on a person's reason rather than on God, he also criticized Kant for not going far enough in the conception of autonomy, as the internal constraint of reason would also take away a person's autonomy by going against their sensuous self.
-Schiller introduced the concept of the "beautiful soul," in which the rational and non-rational elements within a person are in such harmony that a person can be led entirely by his sensibility and inclinations.
+Schiller introduced the concept of the "beautiful soul", in which the rational and non-rational elements within a person are in such harmony that a person can be led entirely by their sensibility and inclinations.
 "Grace" is the expression in appearance of this harmony.
-However, given that humans are not naturally virtuous, it is in exercising control over the inclinations and impulses through moral strength that a person displays "dignity."
+However, given that humans are not naturally virtuous, it is in exercising control over the inclinations and impulses through moral strength that a person displays "dignity".
 Schiller's main implied criticism of Kant is that the latter only saw dignity while grace is ignored.

 Kant responded to Schiller in a footnote that appears in Religion within the Bounds of Bare Reason.
 While he admits that the concept of duty can only be associated with dignity, gracefulness is also allowed by the virtuous individual as he attempts to meet the demands of the moral life courageously and joyously.